-The DFX-8 is equipped with a brightness feature to adjust the display visibility and optimize battery life.
+The CMX2-DL color version is equipped with a brightness feature to adjust the display visibility and optimize battery life.
 It has an arbitrary scale with a values from 1-20, with 20 representing the brightest setting.
 The procedures for adjusting the brightness are outlined below: